Back To Top

 Unfortunately, the preparation for using avocado stones and skins is not quite as easy as the ways you can use eggshells in your garden beds and pots.
 Due to the toughness of avocado skin and the obvious hard exterior of the stone, you'll need to complete a few steps before adding anything to your garden or compost bin.

 Using discarded avocado skin and stones is an extremely simple, foolproof way of adding a boost of nutrients to your plants and their soil.
-The only real mistake you could make is adding a stone whole to the ground, Fiona warns this may cause nitrogen toxicity which will cause an imbalance in potassium and affect your plant's growth.
+The only real mistake you could make is adding a stone whole to the ground.
+Just be sure to grate or compost the stones, and your plants will be thriving in no time.